-- 4 To add existing resources to the crew, click [Resources] and select the labor and equipment resources that you want to add. - 5 To add new resources, right-click in the crew resource grid and select Create Resource.
+- 2. Click [Add] to create a new crew. - 3.
+Enter a name and description for the crew. - 4.
+To add existing resources to the crew, click [Resources], and then select the labor and equipment resources that you want to add. - 5.
+To add new resources, right-click in the crew resource grid and select Create Resource. - 6.
+Click [OK].

-6 Click [OK].